xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Add a collapse all function to the row heading right click menu -- bug (keith)   Fix schedule not playing past midnight -- bug (keith)   Fix schedules not showing next time after they are edited 2017.19  Jul 08, 2017s
+   -- enh (keith)   Add a collapse all function to the row heading right click menu -- bug (keith)   Fix schedule not playing past midnight -- bug (keith)   Fix schedules not showing next time after they are edited -- bug (keith)   Fix #876 renaming a model involved in start channel chaining breaks the chain 2017.19  Jul 08, 2017s
    -- bug (dkulp)   Guard against submodels that result in 0 nodes that could
                     create gigantic buffers.
 Fixes #879